MelvinMallari/computer-science-notes/distributed-systems.md

   * no global variable, shared memory or common knowledge or shared state- nodes can't even agree on time
   * only way to communicate is over a unreliable network
   * nodes much reach a quorum for major decisions
-* Scalability, fault tolerance and low latency is why we deal with all this
+* Scalability, fault tolerance and low latency is why we deal with the mess of distributed systems